pictos/uno/doc/articles/get-started-wizard.md

 It is also important to note that Uno uses a multi-project structure, for which each project has to be build individually for errors to disapear from the **Error List** window (notice the **Project** column values).

 In order to clear the **Error List** window, build the whole solution completely once.
 Thereafter, build a specific project and prefer the use of the **Output** tool window (in the menu **View** -> **Output**), taking build messages by order of appearance.

+#### WebAssembly: Access to fetch at 'https://XXXX' from origin 'http://XXXX' has been blocked by CORS policy

+This is a security restriction from the JavaScript `fetch` API, where the endpoint you're calling needs to provide [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to work properly.

+If you control the API, you'll need to use the features from your framework to enable CORS, and if you don't you'll need to ask the maintainers of the endpoint to enable CORS.

+To test if CORS is really the issue, you can use [CORS Anywhere](https://cors-anywhere.herokuapp.com/) to proxy the queries.

 #### Event handler cannot be added automatically